Hyperbolic Interaction Model For Hierarchical Multi-Label Classification: Experiments

-\paragraph{Optimization} The Euclidean parameters are updated via \textit{Adam}, and the hyperbolic parameters are updated via Riemannian adaptive \textit{Adam} \citep{becigneul2018riemannian}.
-The learning rate is set to 0.001.
+The Euclidean parameters are updated via \textit{Adam}, and the hyperbolic parameters are updated via Riemannian adaptive \textit{Adam} \cite{becigneul2019riemannian}.
+The learning rate is set to 0.001, other parameters take the default values.
 Early stopping is used on the validation set to avoid overfitting.
-The test results of the models correspond to the best of their 10 validation results.